-37 While coastal adaptation has largely been viewed as the responsibility of governments, private finance is 38 increasingly recognized as necessary to help close the coastal adaptation funding gap (Ware and Banhalmi-39 Zakar, 2020).
-Financial arrangements for coastal adaptation measures that align public actor and private 40 investor interests are suitable for a range of budgets, from US\$10,000-100 million (Bisaro and Hinkel, 41 2018).
-Private equity instruments that involve real estate development companies have already been 42 successfully implemented and are most effective in urban areas with high-value real estate development 43 (Chiang and Ling, 2017).
-Public-private partnership equity instruments that engage construction and real 44 estate developers have been successful for small- to medium-scale infrastructural projects.
-While public-45 private partnership bonds and public bonds have potential to align public actors and private investors, such 46 instruments require de-risking of coastal adaptation through enabling economic policy instruments, such as 47 concessional loans (Bisaro and Hinkel, 2018).
-48
+While coastal adaptation has largely been viewed as the responsibility of governments, private finance is increasingly recognised as necessary to help close the coastal adaptation funding gap (Ware and Banhalmi-Zakar, 2020).
+Financial arrangements for coastal adaptation measures that align public-actor and private-investor interests are suitable for a range of budgets, from USD 10,000 to 100 million (Bisaro and Hinkel, 2018).
+Private equity instruments that involve real estate development companies have already been successfully implemented and are most effective in urban areas with high-value real estate development (Chiang and Ling, 2017).
+Public-private partnership equity instruments that engage construction and real estate developers have been successful for small- to medium-scale infrastructural projects.
+While public-private partnership bonds and public bonds have the potential to align public actors and private investors, such instruments require de-risking of coastal adaptation through enabling economic policy instruments, such as concessional loans (Bisaro and Hinkel, 2018).

 Explicitly identifying the benefits, or goods and services, that are provided by coastal adaptation is critical to supplement limited government funds and engage a broader set of financial tools and actors (Woodruff et al., 2020).
-Matching goods and services provided by particular adaptation strategies to specific beneficiaries helps identify the range of fair and equitable financial tools.
-In the Netherlands, public funding through state, regional and local entities have independent tax revenue systems to provide the funding needed to maintain flooding infrastructure (Hinkel et al., 2018).
+Matching goods and services provided by particular adaptation strategies to specific beneficiaries helps to identify the range of fair and equitable financial tools.
+In the Netherlands, public fundings through state, regional and local entities have independent tax revenue systems to provide the funding needed to maintain flooding infrastructure (Hinkel et al., 2018).

-Given the high costs of coastal adaptation, benefit to cost ratios (BCR) are often used to determine the value 1 of investing in adaptation.
-BCR are high for urbanized coastal areas with high concentrations of assets (13% 2 of the world's coastline), covering 90% of global coastal floodplain population and 96% of assets in the 3 global coastal floodplain (Lincke and Hinkel, 2018).
-A global assessment shows BCR for investing in flood 4 protection up to ~120 (Tiggeloven et al., 2020).
-For Europe, at least 83% of flood damages could be avoided 5 by elevating dikes along ~23-32% of Europe's coastline and BCR vary from 8.3 to 14.9, with higher ratios 6 for higher concentration pathways (Section 13.2) (Vousdoukas et al., 2020a).
-Globally 40% of damages can 7 be reduced with levees of 1m and costs lower than avoided damage (Tamura et al., 2019).
-For a mix of 8 expensive storm surge barriers, nature-based solutions and flood proofing measures for New York City, 9 Aerts et al. (2014) found BCRs <1 for the current situation, but >2 for a SLR scenario of +1m.
-10 11
+Given the high costs of coastal adaptation, benefit-to-cost ratios (BCR) are often used to determine the value of investing in adaptation.
+BCR are high for urbanised coastal areas with high concentrations of assets (13% of the world's coastline), covering 90% of the global coastal floodplain population and 96% of assets in the global coastal floodplain (Lincke and Hinkel, 2018).
+A global assessment shows a BCR for investing in flood protection of up to ~120 (Tiggeloven et al., 2020).
+For Europe, at least 83% of flood damages could be avoided by elevating dikes along ~23-32% of Europe's coastline and BCR vary from 8.3 to 14.9, with higher ratios for higher concentration pathways (Section 13.2; Vousdoukas et al., 2020a).
+Globally, 40% of damages can be reduced with levees of 1 m and costs lower than avoided damage (Tamura et al., 2019).
+For a mix of expensive storm surge barriers, nature-based solutions and flood-proofing measures for New York City, Aerts et al. (2014) found BCRs <1 for the current situation, but >2 for a SLR scenario of +1 m.